yashwankhede/CCNA_Task/Day_4/Day_4.md

 10. IP Address: `26.36.46.56/19`

 **Steps to Perform:**
-1. Calculate the netowrk to which the IP address belongs to.
+1. Calculate the netowrk number to which the IP address belongs to.
 2. Write down the NID and BIP for that N+.

 **Output should looks like:**